pghnaz/pghnaz.org/src/content/pages/map.md

 ---
 title: District Map
-layout: 'layouts/district-map'
+layout: layouts/district-map
 ---

-Select a marker to interact with our District Map.
+Select a marker to interact with the map.

 Use the icon in the upper right corner to toggle fullscreen view.